Azure-Samples/confidential-container-samples/confidential-aci-demo/README.md

 ## Setup and prerequisites

 The demo requires the following to be available on your machine.
-Please note that the confcom extension is currently only available for the windows platform

 * Jupyter notebook : https://jupyter.org/install
 * Azure CLI : https://learn.microsoft.com/en-us/cli/azure/install-azure-cli